josefs/meta-paper/paper.md

 sharing [@claessen1999observable] so no new `Let` constructors are introduced when the program is represented by the `Expr` type.

-The constructor `If` and `IterateWhile` are unsurprising constrol flow constructs for pure computations.
+The constructor `If` and `IterateWhile` are unsurprising control flow constructs for pure computations.

 There are two types of in-memory arrays in the code language.
 These